salilab/PMI_analysis/README.md

 AT.summarize_XLs_info()

 ```
 This will create a series of files and plots summarizing the XLs distances and satisfaction in all the clusters obtained in step 6.
+Files $plot_run_models_cluster*.pdf$ show the number of models from each run that are in each cluster.
+Files $plot_scores_convegence_cluster*.pdf$ show the scores distribution for each cluster.

 Files all_info_*.csv contain the information about all models after equilibration.
 These files can be used to re-run the clustering step:

 ```
 AT.read_models_info()